Luzivog/CodeJam13/README.md

 Project of the team "O(n+k) sorting" for the McGill CodeJam (13th edition).
 Dev post: https://devpost.com/software/search-jam

-Landing where you can query a song:
+Landing page where you can query a song:
 ![Landing Page](https://github.com/Luzivog/Search-Jam/blob/main/src/images/landing_page.png)

 Graph of emotions conveyed by lyrics the song: